reportportal/commons-net/docs/Extensibility.md

 Sometimes it would be great to have ability to explore what payload is sent to ReportPortal server and update it or add extra one based on your own conditions. `ReportPortal.Shared` package provides you this ability by implementing `IReportEventsObserver` interface.

-# How to use own observers?
+# How to use observers

 To be able to observe events, next conditions should be met:
 1. Implement `IReportEventsObserver` interface
-2. Name of an assembly with implementation from previous step should contain `ReportPortal`
+2. Name of an assembly with implementation from previous step should contain `ReportPortal` (e.g. `ReportPortal.MyExtension.dll`)
 3. The assembly should be in the same directory with `ReportPortal.Shared.dll`

 # Examples